Paul-Cheeseman/Stream3-Project/README.md

 - Mention where I have put required JavaScript for project
 - Mention about it being "app-ified" - DO IT
 - Customer account removal
+- If stock level has reduced since last log in, if a customer has a stored cart, the item is removed from the cart and customer informed.

 - Responsive design etc, what were my additions?
 - Made the admin panels more user friendly by adjusting layout
 - Validation and defensive approach on admin panel, either predefined dropdown lists used to ensure consitentsy of input, plus the stock level is checked to ensure it is a value over 0